 Overleaf is a free service that lets you create, edit and share your scientific ideas easily online using LaTeX, a comprehensive and powerful tool for scientific writing.

-Overleaf has grown rapidly since its launch in 2011, and today there are over 150,000 users from over 180 countries worldwide who've created over 2 millions projects using the service.
+Overleaf has grown rapidly since its launch in 2012, and today there are over 2,000,000 users from over 180 countries worldwide who've created over 17 million projects using the service.

 Writelatex Limited, the company behind Overleaf, was founded by John Hammersley and John Lees-Miller, two mathematicians who worked together on the pioneering Ultra PRT Project and who were inspired by their own experiences in academia to create a better solution for collaborative scientific writing.

 Overleaf is supported by Digital Science.
 Digital Science is a technology company serving the needs of scientific research.
 Their mission is to provide software that makes research simpler, so there’s more time for discovery.

 Whether at the bench or in a research setting, their range of products help to simplify workflows and change the way science is done.
 Digital Science believes passionately that tomorrow's research will be different — and better — than today's.